tawfekk/cisco.pm/README.md

 To build and run cisco.om in your local dev environment, follow these steps:
 <ol>
-   <li>Make sure you have the latest stable versions for Node.js and NPM installed</li>
+   <li>Make sure you have the latest stable version of Yarn installed</li>
    <li>Clone this repository: <code>git clone https://github.com/tawfekk/cisco.pm.git</code></li>
    <li>Install dependencies: Run <code>yarn</code> inside the project folder</li>
    <li>Start the dev server: Run <code>yarn run start</code>.
 A new browser window will open on: http://localhost:3000</li>